-2014 School-Base Health Center Request for Proposals (RFP) is now open.
-Click here for more information.
+2014 School-Base Health Center Request for Proposals (RFP) is now closed.
+Additional information about this initiative coming soon.

 Learn more about our regional initiatives through this website and by reading our community annual report.
 We are proud to share with you our 2013 Community Health Needs Assessment (CHNA) report, which is now online at http://bit.ly/kpchna.
 The report reflects Kaiser Permanente’s long-standing commitment to working with our partners in the community to address the most urgent health needs in the communities we serve.
 Conducting these assessments and making them available to the public is also important in meeting new federal requirements outlined in the Patient Protection and Affordable Care Act.
 We invite you to view the Community Health Needs Assessments for each Kaiser Foundation Hospital at http://bit.ly/kpchna , where you can also submit comments.
 As part of conducting the Community Health Needs Assessments, we also developed a free, publicly accessible, web-based data platform.
 This comprehensive set of community health data is intended to be useful to community organizations like yours.
 Please visit www.chna.org/kp and let us know what you think.